yuewuo/QEC-Playground/benchmark/auto_profiler/auto_profiler.md

 run `python3 fault_tolerant_benchmark.py` to profile decoders, by testing the logical error rate of several well-known cases and also the run time

+run `COMPARE_WITH_VERSION=0.1.0 python3 fault_tolerant_benchmark.py` to compare with a specific version.
+This can help you to pinpoint possible erroneous logical error rate or performance drop.